 The New Jersey state government operates on a fiscal year which commences on July 1 and ends on June 30 of the following calendar year.
 The governor submits a proposed budget to the legislature in February, giving an overview of the budget in a an address to a joint session, along with submitting a much more detailed document itemizing specific appropriations for each department and agency.
 The governor's budget is developed after a series of internal meetings and exchanges conducted over the preceding months by the Department of the Treasury and its Office of Management and Budget with each department and agency to evaluate their requests prior to the governor's consideration.

-Governor Christie’s fiscal year 2017 budget released in February 2016 recommended $34.8 billion in State appropriations.
+New Jersey's state budget for the fiscal year commencing July 1, 2022 and ending June 30, 2023 provides for $50.6 billion in appropriations, which includes a record $6.8 billion surplus.
 Over 70% of state appropriations are redirected from the state government in the form of state aid to local governments, school districts or in other grants for services to the public.
 State government operations account for approximately 10% of total spending.

 Following the governor's release of the proposed budget, the legislative budget and appropriations committee spends several weeks holding public hearings in which department heads, local officials and members of the public are allowed to testify supporting specific items or requesting revisions.
 The committee then drafts its proposed recommendations with revision to the governor's proposal, in the form of legislation known as the annual appropriations act, for a vote by the General Assembly; if the act is passed by the Assembly, it proceeds to the Senate for consideration.
 Upon passage by the Senate, the governor may sign the legislation, or "line item" specific appropriations by either vetoing them entirely; reducing them in amount; or revising or deleting language restricting or specifying the use of the funds.
 The governor is required to certify that the budget as enacted is balanced in that projected revenues are sufficient to meet spending authorized in the act.

-* New Jersey State Budget Fiscal Year 2017 (Summary)
+* New Jersey State Budget Fiscal Year 2023, NJ State Treasury

 * Governor * Legislature * Courts * Counties * Municipalities * Taxes